PandaTime/gl-camp/README.md

 - Update Suspense to be more UI friendly
 - Load data from API
 ## Additional notes
-- <Suspense /> not supported by next.js(page that should be SSR'ed) => initial page not loaded via Suspense(see <a href="https://github.com/PandaTime/gl-camp/blob/master/client/src/routes.js#L13">client/router.js</a>), getting non-lazy loaded component from server.
+- Lazy-loading via "Suspense" not supported by next.js(page that should be SSR'ed) => initial page not loaded via Suspense(see <a href="https://github.com/PandaTime/gl-camp/blob/master/client/src/routes.js#L13">client/router.js</a>) => loading SSR'ed page as non-lazy loaded and using that components afterwards.
 - Hock's can cause problems when multiple React's are available(see: https://github.com/facebook/react/issues/14317)<br> to overcome that use yarn workspaces => `cd ${root} && yarn install`
 - Mobx without decorators: wasn't able to make it work on server side
 - Because clients supposed to work without server - webpack configs differes for client/server and we're using client's react-router, which is not supposed to be used with next.js(at least for now)